Hawkular-QE/kiali-qe-java/README.md

 ```
 ##### definitions:
 * `bug-trackers`: define jira tracking tool details.
 For now supports only for jira
 * `non-blocking-list`: list of status key words, say this issue is resolved and ready to test.
-This keys words should be in small case.
 * `blockers`: we can specify `testClass` name or `testMethod`(fully qualified name) as a key and a list of bugs/issues details to block this test.
 If we specify `className`, it blocks all the methods on this class.

 ##### How to supply this yaml file?